huaminghuangtw/Evergreen-Notes/Permanent-Notes/Leadership.md

 [@covey7HabitsHighly2013]

 > _“Treat a man as he is and he will remain as he is.
 Treat a man as he can and should be and he will become as he can and should be.” ― Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change_

+> _“When we select leaders, we don’t usually pick the person with the strongest leadership skills.
+We frequently choose the person who talks the most.
+It’s called the babble effect.
+Research shows that groups promote the people who command the most airtime—regardless of their aptitude and expertise.
+We mistake confidence for competence, certainty for credibility, and quantity for quality.
+We get stuck following people who dominate the discussion instead of those who elevate it.” ― Adam M. Grant, [Hidden Potential: The Science of Achieving Greater Things](https://www.goodreads.com/work/quotes/170223349)_

+---

+優秀的管理者投資於績效，偉大的管理者則投資於潛力。

 ---